Near Carroll in Coos County, New Hampshire — The American Northeast (New England)

 through the New Hampshire State Historic Preservation Office

 of the Department of Resources and Economic Development.

 Erected by Appalachian Mountain Club.

 Location.
 44° 13.072′ N, 71° 24.675′ W. Marker is near Carroll, New Hampshire, in Coos County.
 Marker can be reached from Crawford Notch Road (U.S. 302) 0.3 miles south of Mt.
 Clinton Road, on the right when traveling south.
-Touch for map.
-Marker is a metal National Register of Historic Places plaque, mounted directly on the wall of the former Crawford Railroad Depot building at this location, near the Information Center entrance at the southeast corner of the building.
+Marker is a metal National Register of Historic Places plaque, mounted directly on the wall of the former Crawford Railroad Depot building at this location, near Touch for map.
 Marker is in this post office area: Twin Mountain NH 03595, United States of America.
+Touch for directions.

 Regarding Crawford Depot.
 The former Crawford Railroad Depot building now serves as a Crawford Notch State Park visitor center, and the Appalachian Mountain Club's Macomber Family Information Center.
 National Register of Historic Places (1982)

 Crawford Depot, also known as Maine Central Passenger Railway Station, is a historic passenger railroad station at the top of Crawford Notch in the Bretton Woods area of the town of Carroll, New Hampshire.
 Built in 1891, it is a surviving emblem of the importance of the railroad in the area's history as a tourist destination, and is one of the finest examples of Queen Anne railroad architecture in northern New England.
 Now home to a visitors (Submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)